 The role of the student teacher involves much more than taking over your cooperating teacher's classes.
-The text, Strategies for successful student teaching: A guide to student teaching, the job search, and your first classroom7, recommended for reading prior to student teaching, will provide a great deal of information and assistance with your experience.
 This is the time when you will truly begin to integrate and put into practice all of the disparate pieces of information you have been learning in college.
 But this is also the time for you to continue learning.
-Your cooperating teacher is prepared to provide expert mentorship as you make the transition from pre-service teacher to in-service teacher.
+Your cooperating teacher is prepared to provide expert mentorship as you make the transition from preservice teacher to in-service teacher.
 Because you will be together every day for an extended period of time, this is the ideal opportunity for you to share your thoughts and questions each day.
 By setting the tone for a frank and open discussion of your own teaching, you will also set the tone for a positive relationship.
 Encourage your cooperating teacher to review your lesson and unit plans, watch your teaching, and provide meaningful feedback.
 Welcome criticism as well as praise.